depenguin-me/depenguin-run/README.md

     conf_disktype="mirror" # or stripe for single disk, or raid10, or raidz1, for four disk systems run_installer="1" # set to 1 to enable installer

-### 6. Run the depenguin bsdinstall script
+Then run the unattended installer script as follows.

+    ./depenguin_bsdinstall.sh

 This script will update the `INSTALLERCONFIG` file used by `bsdinstall` with the values set above.

-    ./depenguin_bsdinstall.sh

 When complete the mfsbsd VM will shutdown automatically.
+Proceed to step 6.

+#### 5b.
+Install with `bsdinstall`

+This is the manual approach, which requires choosing options from menus.
+You want this if you have custom needs, such as encrypted swap or partitions.

+Run `bsdinstall -h` to see options.

+Start install process by running `bsdinstall`.

+Before reboot, take note of the following manual network configuration required for Hetzner servers.

+The "canonical" setup we suggest using involves renaming the interface to `untrusted` and configuring `/etc/rc.conf` as follows, replacing IP addresses with your specific values (see issue [94](https://github.com/depenguin-me/depenguin-run/issues/94)):

+    ifconfig_em0_name="untrusted"
+    ifconfig_untrusted="up"
+    ifconfig_untrusted_ipv6="up"
+    ifconfig_untrusted_aliases="inet 1.2.3.4/32 inet6 2a01:444:111:222::2/64"
+    static_routes="gateway default"
+    route_gateway="-host 1.2.3.1 -interface untrusted"
+    route_default="default 1.2.3.1"
+    ipv6_defaultrouter="fe80::1%untrusted"

+You may need to manually shutdown the `mfsbsd` instance.
+Proceed to step 6.

-### 7. Reboot
+### 6. Reboot

+Switch to the rescue console session.

+Qemu will exit automatically after a few seconds if you used the unattended install process.
+You can type `reboot` to exit the rescue console and wait for your installed system to boot.

-Switch to the rescue console session and press `ctrl-c` to end qemu.
+Alternatively, press `ctrl-c` to end qemu.
 Then type `reboot`.

-### 8. Connect to your new server
+### 7. Connect to your new server

 After a few minutes to boot up, connect to your server via SSH:

     ssh YOUR-USER@ip-address

+> Make sure to remove any rescue/mfsbsd ssh keys stored in `.ssh/known_hosts` before connecting.

 Check DNS is available and then perform initial system configuration such as: